Hours per client explained

 Hours Per Client indicates how much a client is willing to invest in a tutor.
-In general, the top (and most honest) tutors work with clients on Spires over the long-term, help them achieve their goals and go far beyond the initial job briefs of their clients because they are seen to add significant value.
+In general, the top (and most honest) tutors work with clients on Spires over the long term, help them achieve their goals and go far beyond the initial job briefs of their clients because they are seen to add significant value.

-We understand some placements are short, and some tutors prefer shorter placements, but in general the very best tutors can convincingly demonstrate to their clients they can add value beyond one topic or goal.
+We understand some placements are short, and some tutors prefer shorter placements, but in general, the very best tutors can convincingly demonstrate to their clients they can add value beyond one topic or goal.
 They ask a student (or parent) what their long-term educational (or career) objectives are and invest their own time into setting out a clear plan for long-term development to achieve this.
 In showing such goodwill and care, they are able to consistently convert even the smallest placements into multi-year placements and generate lots of returning clients, referrals and recommendations.

 *** Hours Per Client is the most important ranking factor on Spires ***

-How to retain your clients and improve Hours Per Client:
+How to retain your clients and improve Hours Per Client

-Don't leave classes on a cliffhanger and don't shy away from explaining the long-term value that you can add.
 Students need structure and organisation from you and the very best tutors are able to set out educational roadmaps for weeks, months and even years.
 Make good use of our class scheduling system to lock in future classes.

 5. Don't make your relationships purely transactional

-6. Keep your clients on platform
+6. Keep your clients on the platform

-We hope this guide helps you to increase the value that you are able to add to your clients, and in doing so, generate well-earned income for your hard-work and knowledge.
+We hope this guide helps you to increase the value that you are able to add to your clients, and in doing so, generate well-earned income for your hard work and knowledge.